Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 platform and ball.
 The function randomizes the reset values so that the training generalizes to more than a specific starting position and platform attitude.
-* Agent.CollectState() — Called every simulation step.
+* Agent.CollectObservations() — Called every simulation step.
 Responsible for
 collecting the agent's observations of the environment.
-Since the Brain instance assigned to the agent is set to the continuous state space with a state size of 8, the `CollectState()` function returns a vector (technically a List<float> object) containing 8 elements.
+Since the Brain instance assigned to the agent is set to the continuous state space with a state size of 8, the `CollectObservations()` must call `AddVectorObs` 8 times.
-* Agent.AgentStep() — Called every simulation step (unless the brain's `Frame Skip` property is > 0).
+* Agent.AgentAct() — Called every simulation step.
 Receives the action chosen by the brain.
 The Ball3DAgent example handles both the continuous and the discrete action space types.
-There isn't actually much difference between the two state types in this environment — both action spaces result in a small change in platform rotation at each step.
-The `AgentStep()` function assigns a reward to the agent; in this example, an agent receives a small positive reward for each step it keeps the ball on the platform and a larger, negative reward for dropping the ball.
+There isn't actually much difference between the two state types in this environment — both vector action spaces result in a small change in platform rotation at each step.
+The `AgentAct()` function assigns a reward to the agent; in this example, an agent receives a small positive reward for each step it keeps the ball on the platform and a larger, negative reward for dropping the ball.
 An agent is also marked as done when it drops the ball